Chips-fr/uae4arm-rpi/README.md

 # uae4arm-libretro core

-Early port.

-How to compile (ex for Raspberry Pi 2):
+How to compile (ex for Raspberry Pi 2 and above):

      make -f Makefile.libretro platform=rpi2